$681,041Average Value$458Average Price per Sq Ft7Homes For Sale

 Newton Booth is located at the Intersection of Route 50 and Interstate 80, both of which travel the greater Sacramento area.
 City buses stop along 21st Street.
 The neighborhood's bordered by SacRT light rail tracks, and there's a station on 23rd Street; the Blue Line runs from Laguna to Del Paso Park, while the Gold Line runs from downtown to Folsom.
 The train tracks along 19th Street are being revitalized as part of the Valley Rail project; estimated for completion by 2027, this project will result in a passenger train that connects Sacramento with San Jose and Bakersfield.
 The Sutter Medical Center is less than a mile north of the neighborhood, and the Sacramento International Airport is 13 miles away.

-Public Transportation is available in Newton Booth.
+Public Transportation is available to take residents across Newton Booth.

 1/2